Sanzhanov/Newman-Telegram-API/README.md

 ---
 ## Usage
-Well, it's time to run your collection and get the report exactly to your Telegram group.
-Use command: `npm run test`.
+Well, it's time to run your collection with Newman and get the html-report exactly to your Telegram group.
+For this use command: `npm run test`.

-In the terminal you can see a special green bar that indicates the progress of running the collection.
+Immediately in the terminal you can see a special green bar that indicates the progress of running the collection.
 When the running is over you will receive a notification and an html-report directly to your Telegram group.
 After sending the report, also you will see a message in the terminal that the report was successfully sent to Telegram.
 >It is important to note that you can receive such reports in absolutely any Telegram group to which you add your bot with administrator rights.

 Also a new directory `report` will appear in the sidebar with an attached file `report.html` inside it.
 It will be created as part of the Newman run.